Skip to content

 What is LinkedQL?

-• live queries, lazy fetching, subscriptions, and sync
+• live queries, streaming, and subscriptions

 • direct relationship traversal via an object-relational syntax